 If you tend to keep your trekking adventures going all year round then trekking poles that will step up to the challenges of snowy conditions are a must – unless you want a different pole for each season or type of trekking that is?
 So ideally your poles should be a little more durable and solid than those used for lightweight backpacking.
 And they should also have the capacity to attach powder snow baskets.

-The 10 best trekking poles for your hiking adventures
+The 11 best trekking poles for your hiking adventures in 2022

 If you are looking for a set of trekking poles that are extremely versatile, take a look at the Leki Corklite Trekking Poles.
 With excellent comfort from the cork grip, they are priced on the higher end of the poles on this list, but the lifetime warranty on all Leki aluminum poles makes the price more manageable.
 The poles come in one size but the telescoping design means that they are adjustable from 67cm all the way to 135cm, and the height is easy to adjust one-handed, even on the trail.
 The optional anti-shock spring makes for an especially smooth hike, and they can also be fitted with snow baskets for even more trekking options.